learn-co-students/sf-web-102819/27-events-intro/README.md

 - Hoisting: a _way of thinking_ about how JavaScript is run (not reality)
 - Reality: variable and function declarations are stored in memory during compile phase (before execution phase)
-- Hoisting: variable and function declarations are "moved" to the top of your code
+- Hoisting: (some) variable and function declarations are "moved" to the top of your code
   - **Only declarations are hoisted**_, not initializations..._

 ```slack